 “It’s worse than that, Darcey.
 I’m ashamed of myself for feeling this.”
 Danae sat up and shrugged her shoulders.
 “I have a huge crush on Clint.
 I know I shouldn’t, and I feel horrible.”

 At first, Darcey was angry.
-But she looked at her twin sister, feeling broken and guilty, and she couldn’t stay angry with her.
+But she looked at her twin sister, feeling broken and guilty, and she couldn’t stay mad at her.
 “You know I love him, and he loves me.
 I can’t give him up, Nae.
 My heart is in this way too deeply.”

-“I would never ask you to, Darcey.
-I…” she took a breath, choking back tears, “I just need to find a way to get past it.”
+“I would never ask you to, Darcey.” she took a breath, choking back tears, “I just need to find a way to get past it.”

 “No Clint?”
 Danae sniffled.
 “Just you and me?”